LLM Flow Processes for Text-Conditioned Regression: LLM-Flow Processes: Diffusing Regressors with LLM Expert Guidance

 We use an NDP as defined in \cref{sec:ndp} to model a joint distribution, and add product-of-expert conditioning \(q\) via the method of the I-LLMP.
-In this case \(q\) factorises into a set of conditional marginals, which allows each LLM expert to focus on only a few dimensions rather than on all simultaneously (the reason for which the product-of-experts model model was introduced by \citealp{hinton-products-experts}).
-The factorisation of \(q\) in the I-LLMP implies factorisation of \(\widetilde{q}\):
+In this case \(q\) factorises into a set of conditional marginals, which allows each LLM expert to focus on only predicting one point.
+This factorisation of \(q\) implies factorisation of \(\widetilde{q}\) (due to the diagonal covariance in Eq.~\ref{eq:conv-density}):